THE proposed strike action at Newquay’s biggest secondary school is to go ahead.

 The Cornwall Education Learning Trust (CELT), which runs the school, has also been notified that there will be three days of strikes next week on Wednesday, Thursday and Friday.

-The teachers have voted 92 per cent in favour of strike action, reflecting the “strength of feeling about the way they are treated by their employer”.
+The teachers have voted “92 per cent” in favour of strike action, reflecting the “strength of feeling about the way they are treated by their employer”.

 The National Education Union (NEU) says there has “unfortunately” been slow progress toward a resolution despite “initial positivity” around the appointment of the new CEO Dan Morrow.

-Ian Williams, the NEU branch secretary said: “At a very late stage the Trust did offer a Teams meeting last Friday.
-Progress was made by an agreement to respect teachers’ contractual obligations.
+Ian Williams, the NEU branch secretary said: “At a very late stage the trust did offer a teams meeting last Friday.

 “There are still however many issues to be resolved.
 Parents will rightly ask themselves how things have come to this.